Great Soviet Encyclopedia: English

 The third edition was translated and published into English in 31 volumes between 1974 and 1983 by Macmillan Publishers.
-Each volume was translated separately, requiring use of the index found at the front of each volume to locate specific items; knowledge of Russian can be helpful to find the right volume the first time.
-Not all entries were translated into English; these are indicated in the index.
+Each volume was translated separately, requiring use of the index (volume 31) to locate specific items.

 Greek

 The third edition was translated into Greek and published in 34 volumes between 1977 and 1983 from Akadimos publishing company (owned by Giannis Giannikos), which has also translated various Soviet encyclopedias and literature.
 All articles that were related to Greece or Greek history, culture and society were expanded and hundreds of new ones were written especially for the Greek edition.
 Thus the encyclopedia contains, for example, both the Russian entry on Greece as well as a much larger one prepared by Greek contributors.
 Each article written especially in the Greek edition is marked with the note "Greek version supplement" (or "Συμπλήρωμα ελληνικής έκδοσης" as written in the Greek translation).

 Finally, a supplementary volume covering the 1980s was published in 1989.
 It contains translated and original Greek articles which, sometimes, do not exist in the 34-volume set.
 The articles of the Greek version are being gradually digitised now; the digitised volumes can be found on "vivlio2ebook" blog, which is dedicated on digitising various books in Greek language.
 It is written on Modern (Demotic) Greek, but it uses the polytonic alphabet.